-Overseeding - Overseeding shall take place every other year in conjunction with aeration to allow for new turf to out-compete potential weeds.
+Over seeding - Over seeding shall take place every other year in conjunction with aeration to allow for new turf to out-compete potential weeds.

-Fertilization - An extended-release organic based fertilizer shall be applied as needed.
+Fertilization - An extended release organic fertilizer shall be applied each year.
 This allows organic material to build in the upper layer of soil and provides a natural source of nutrients for the turf.